manland/draw-my-project/README.md

 # grunt-draw-my-project

-> A grunt plugin who can draw your js files depencies
+> A grunt plugin that draws your javascript project dependencies.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`